uoregon-libraries/oni-wrapper/README.md

 the plugins, make sure you check out the appropriate branch first!
 This wrapper checks out specific tags to ensure consistency, but you can't develop against a tag without creating a branch.

+You can use the information provided in the "Customize Branches" section, but it may be safer to explicitly check out a branch just on the relevant sub-project(s).

 e.g.: